sudarshan85/streamlit_nlp/README.md

 1. [Building a NLP App with Streamlit,Spacy and Python (NER,Sentiment Analyser,Summarizer)](https://youtu.be/6acv9LL6gHg)
 2. [How To Deploy Streamlit Apps (Using Heroku)](https://youtu.be/skpiLtEN3yk)
 3. [Building a Summarizer and Named Entity Checker NLP App with Streamlit and SpaCy](https://youtu.be/ftySGn13k8w)

+The app is hosted on [Heroku](https://www.heroku.com/home) and you can access it [here](https://streamlit-nlp.herokuapp.com/).
+It is hosted on a free account and server will sleep after 30 minutes of inactivity.
+So please give it 10-15 seconds to wake up.